 3.2.12.7 Payments Due

 TWC is obligated to pay only for goods and/or services if all outcomes required for payment are achieved, as explained in the VR-SFP and on the SA.
 In accordance with the Prompt Payment Act, Texas Government Code Chapter 2251, TWC will make payment on a correct, properly prepared and submitted invoice within 30 days of receipt.

-Invoices received after business hours will be considered received the next business day.
+Invoices received outside of regular business hours or on a holiday will be considered received the day they are provided to TWC-VR.

 …